1177 B.C.: The Year Civilization Collapsed by Eric H. Cline

 Key Highlights:

-• International trade networks exchanged goods such as copper, tin (for bronze), gold, ivory, and luxury items.
+• International Trade: Extensive networks exchanged vital commodities like copper, tin (for bronze production), gold, and luxury items, knitting together diverse economies.

 2. The Collapse: A Perfect Storm of Disasters